Figuring out how to start over in life after a traumatic event like the loss of a loved one or a breakup is sometimes a saving grace.

-> Not everyone and everything is going to add happiness, positivity and good energy in your life.
+Not everyone and everything is going to add happiness, positivity, and good energy to your life.

-I understand that this isn’t easy but it is indeed essential.
-When you can make a sacrifice as an investment into your future, a deep level of care for your overall well being is established with you.
+I understand that this isn’t easy, but it is indeed essential.
+When you can make a sacrifice as an investment in your future, a deep level of care for your overall well-being is established with you.

-That’s when you start making more choices that benefit you rather than fall back into old habits and relationships that break you down.
+That’s when you start making more choices that benefit you rather than falling back into old habits and relationships that break you down.

 Check out this article on the 10 toxic beliefs that are ruining your life.